vipulnaik/diet-exercise-health/notes/2024-04-03-dental-cleaning.md

 bit of drooling though I was able to swallow back for the most part, except right before I woke up.

+NOTE: Starting 2024-04-18, I am no longer updating here daily.
+I still have a bit of excess salivation, night-time/early-morning drooling, and jaw pain but both are within a range I can work with.
+I might post occasional status updates regarding the trajectory of my recovery.

 ### Digestive issues

 I had minor disruptions to my digestion starting around 2024-04-08